nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 > - Your saved review list will be saved in a file called `stored.txt`.
 > - Removing parameters from this file might result in a corrupted file, and your list will be deleted should there be
 > missing parameters when the app is launched.

 ## Commands
 ### Adding a movie or TV show: `add`
 Adds a new movie or TV show review to your list.

-**Note:**
+> Note:
+>
-Title, genre, and site must not include "/" delimiter in input so that command can be correctly parsed.
+>Title, genre, and site must not include "/" delimiter in input so that command can be correctly parsed.
 Entries with duplicate title names (case sensitive) are not allowed within the same media type.
+>
-In other words, If the ReviewList contains the Movie "avengers", attempting to add new Movie "avengers" will not be allowed, however a TvShow called "avengers" will be allowed.
-A Movie "Avengers" (with different case) is taken as a different Movie and will be accepted.
+> Example: If your current list contains the Movie "avengers", attempting to add new Movie "avengers" will not be allowed.
+> However, adding a Movie titled "Avengers" (with capitalised 'A') is taken as a different Movie and will be accepted.

 **Format**: